chrislewisdev/home/content/posts/2018-07-14-the-key-board-to-happiness.md

 ---
-layout: post
+layout = "post"
-title: The key(board) to happiness
+title = "The key(board) to happiness"
-description: A blog version of my lightning talk about keyboards.
+description = "A blog version of my lightning talk about keyboards."
 ---

 *This post is a written version of my lightning talk of the same name.
 You can also [watch a recording of the talk on YouTube](https://youtu.be/9iKCUqLqCl8?t=580).*